mcgarryteresa39-stack/individual-project-teresa/README.md

 The 2017 PPP series provides the most up-to-date global comparability.
 Thus for this project, the 2017 PPP series is used as the reference, as it reflects the latest international calibration.

+## PIP Codebook
+A list of all variables/features included in the datafile.

 ## Project Management
 To ensure the success delivery of this project, a Trello was created: https://trello.com/b/R80xkarD/first-project